New York Pension Plans

 BENEFITS

-A member who becomes disabled and cannot continue to work may qualify for a disability retirement benefit.
-When a member dies prior to collecting a retirement benefit, a death benefit will be paid to a beneficiary if eligibility requirements are met.
+Most members may receive a service retirement benefit.
+A member who becomes disabled and cannot continue working may qualify for a disability retirement benefit.
+If a member dies before collecting a retirement benefit, a death benefit may be paid to a beneficiary if the eligibility requirements are met.

 NYSTRS information taken from the Learning About NYSTRS brochure from November 2020